THE FASTEST WAY TO GROW YOUR BUSINESS

 As I stated earlier, the fastest way to grow a business is to increase all job position descriptions and hiring criteria, significantly.

-Double the hiring criteria of higher education and trainings, higher level skills and knowledge, experience and most importantly include ‘creativity’, ‘innovation’ and ‘out of the box thinking’.
+Double the hiring criteria and include higher education and trainings, higher level skills and knowledge, and most importantly include ‘creativity’, ‘innovation’ and ‘out of the box thinking’.

-Expand recruting and hiring to include markets and industries outside ones own, to uncover break-though new ideas and new innovative thinking.
+Expand recruiting and hiring to include markets and industries outside ones own, to uncover break-though new ideas and new innovative thinking.